, ,

 Insights and Data

-Use PowerBI data and insights to create a strategy for renewals and your exposure and create a winning renewal strategy.
+Use PowerBI data and insights to create a strategy for renewals and your exposure, as well as create a winning renewal strategy.
 Look at the revenue by customer, important renewal date, and the products coming up for renewal.

 Billing History and KYC